Multi-epitope Folate Receptor Alpha Peptide Vaccine, GM-CSF, and Cyclophosphamide in Treating Patients with Triple Negative Breast Cancer

 - Immunocompromised patients and patients known to be human immunodeficiency virus (HIV) positive and currently receiving antiretroviral therapy

-- Prior or concurrent use of trastuzumab
+- Prior or concurrent use of trastuzumab or other Her2-directed therapy

-- Prior or concurrent use of a PD-1 or PD-L1 checkpoint inhibitor including pembrolizumab unless the use was >= 3 months prior to randomization
+- Prior or concurrent use of a PD-1 or PD-L1 checkpoint inhibitor (including pembrolizumab) unless the use was >= 3 months prior to randomization

 I. To show that multi-epitope folate receptor alpha peptide vaccine (folate receptor [FR]alpha peptide vaccine) with sargramostim (GM-CSF) adjuvant will prolong the disease-free survival (DFS) compared to GM-CSF adjuvant treatment in patients with triple negative breast cancer.